Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Abstract

-We also provide an explicit representation of the solution to the system of geometric relations on the network $(\mathcal N, \mathcal O, \mathfrak l)$ of graph $\mathcal G$ and positive weights.
-At this aim, we assign canonical basis vectors in $\mathbb{R}^n$ at the boundary sinks and define the vectors components at the edge $e$ as (finite or infinite) summations over the directed paths from $e$ to the given boundary sink (Definition \ref{def:edge_vector}) Such edge vectors have the following properties:
+The principal result is the enrichement of Postnikov's construction in \cite{Pos} by associating measurements not only to boundary edges or vertices, but to internal edges as well.
+Indeed we generalize prior results by Postnikov \cite{Pos} and Talaska \cite{Tal2} providing an explicit representation of the solution to the system of geometric relations on the network $(\mathcal N, \mathcal O, \mathfrak l)$ of graph $\mathcal G$ and positive weights.
+At this aim, we assign canonical basis vectors in $\mathbb{R}^n$ at the boundary sinks and define the vectors components at the edge $e$ as (finite or infinite) summations over the directed paths from $e$ to the given boundary sink.
+Such edge vectors have the following properties: